Common security and defence policy

 Since the Treaty of Lisbon, the CSDP has evolved significantly, both politically and institutionally.

 In June 2016, VP/HR Federica Mogherini presented the ‘EU Global Strategy on Foreign and Security Policy’ (EUGS) to the European Council, a document setting out the CSDP strategy.
 Five priorities were identified: the security of the Union; state and societal resilience to the East and South of the EU; the development of an integrated approach to conflicts; cooperative regional orders; and global governance for the 21st century.
-The implementation of the EUGS should be reviewed annually in consultation with the Council, the Commission and Parliament.

 In parallel, Ms Mogherini presented a European defence action plan to the Member States, with key proposals relating to the creation of a European Defence Fund (EDF) that focuses on defence research and capability development.
 These have been implemented over the last few years.

 In June 2021, the EU launched a reflection on the future of European security and defence.
 This process led to the creation of the Strategic Compass on Security and Defence, a policy document which lays down the EU’s security and defence strategy for the next 5-10 years.
 The Strategic Compass provides a framework of action for the development of a shared vision in the field of security and defence.
 The document was developed in three steps: a threat analysis, a structured strategic dialogue, and further development and revision before adoption.
 Its main objective is to provide political guidance for implementing the EU’s ‘strategic autonomy’ in four key areas: crisis management, resilience, capabilities and partnerships.
 The process is designed to address the growing need for the EU to be able to act as a security provider.
-VP/HR Borrell presented the initial version of the document to a joint session of EU Foreign Affairs and Defence Ministers in November 2021.
+In November 2021, VP/HR Borrell presented the initial version of the document to a joint session of EU Foreign Affairs and Defence Ministers.

-However, in the context of the Russian war of aggression against Ukraine (which began on 24 February 2022), the paper had to be significantly altered to take into account the destabilisation of the European security order and the subsequent change in the EU’s stance, ambitions and tools in the realm of defence.
+In the context of the Russian war of aggression against Ukraine (which began on 24 February 2022), the paper had to be significantly altered to take into account the destabilisation of the European security order and the subsequent change in the EU’s stance, ambitions and tools in the realm of defence.
 On 24 and 25 March 2022, during the French Presidency of the Council, the European Council endorsed the final version of the Strategic Compass.

-As a consequence of the war, Denmark has abolished its opt-out with regard to the EU’s defence policy, which it obtained in 1992.
+As a consequence of the war, Denmark abolished its opt-out with regard to the EU’s defence policy, which it obtained in 1992.
 The Danes agreed to join the CSDP via a referendum organised on 1 June 2022 (with 66.9% voting in favour).
 All 27 Member States therefore now contribute to the CSDP.

 Crisis management missions and operations are the most visible and tangible expressions of the CSDP.
 The Strategic Compass addresses the EUGS’s gaps in crisis management tools and institutions, for example by creating a new EU Rapid Deployment Capacity.
 In the 2021 report on the implementation of the CSDP, Parliament expressed support for the proposed ‘rapid entry force’.
 The Strategic Compass also aims to provide coherent goals and objectives for other initiatives and relevant processes (such as PESCO, the EDF and CARD).